 1963 was a landmark year for Mohan’s.
 Its TST store at 14-16 Hankow Road was re-developed into the 12 story Mohan’s Building (re-developed in 2013 into Prince Tower).
 They also formed a knitwear factory under the name of Hongkong Wool Knit Manufacturing Ltd (dissolved in 1987), which was chaired by D.S.’s son in law Lachu B. Melwani (1934-), who also served as managing director of Mohan’s, Mohex Custom Tailors and Peacock Handsewn Clothiers.
 But one of the biggest moves was the opening of a store in New York, headed by his 23 years old son Gobind Mohan (better known as “Obi” or “Obe”), selling custom suits at half the price of American competitors by filling the orders in HK and importing the products into the States, usually taking 5 weeks.
 By 1965, the Mohan’s empire was making US$2.5 mil in profits on sales of US$12 mil and included a footwear factory, several apparel plants, a nightclub in addition to the 2 stores in HK and growing network of stores in the US (1 in NYC, 1 each planned for LA, Detroit and Chicago that year and ambitious plans to open over a hundred) employing over 500 tailors and seamstresses.

 In 1968, the Mohans expanded into real estate and in 1970, Obi returned to HK from the US after 7 years.
 The family took Mohan’s Property & Investment Ltd public on the Far East Stock Exchange in 1973 and raised HK$12 million.
-The firm’s board included Macau casino kingpin Stanley Ho, SHK Securities founder Fung King-hey and prominent contractor Lee Sing-man.
+The firm’s board included Macau casino kingpin Stanley Ho, SHK Securities founder Fung King-hey and prominent contractor Lee Sing-man (to be covered in the article about Lee Chow Kee).
 The family was hurt very badly by the 1973 crash and in 1978, Hutchison International under the leadership of Bill Wyllie acquired 77% of Mohan’s Property & Investment Ltd. Mohan’s Ltd itself was dissolved in 1995.
-In the 1990s, the family was involved in buying goods such as pens, pencils, watches, textiles and cotton from China and selling them in Africa trading firm Golden Mirror and more recently Obi is involved in green energy products.
+In the 1990s, the family was involved in buying goods such as pens, pencils, watches, textiles and cotton from China and selling them in Africa through the trading firm Golden Mirror and more recently Obi is involved in green energy products.
 Outside of work, D.S. served as president of the Hindu Association for 15 years.
 In 1999, D.S.’s granddaughter Tania Mohan launched Tabla, a luxury womenswear brand inspired by India which currently has stores in London and HK.

 Left: Mohan’s ad; Right: Mohan’s at King’s Theatre in Central from the 1960s